sxzz/vitepress-plugin-llms/README.md

 ### ✅ Key Features

 - ⚡️ Easy integration with VitePress
+- ✅ Zero config required, everything works out of the box
 - ⚙️ Customizable
 - 🤖 An LLM-friendly version is generated for each page
 - 📝 Generates `llms.txt` with section links